HankiGreed/HankiGreed/README.md

 ---

-- 🔭 I’m currently working on [Innocent](https://github.com/HankiGreed/Innocent).
-- 🌱 I’m currently learning Rust, TypeScript.
+- 🌱 I’m currently learning Rust, TypeScript, GraphQL.
 - 👯 I’m looking to collaborate on anything Blockchain.
 - 💬 Ask me about React, Express.
 - ⚡ Fun fact: If you add all the divisors of 1 - 9, You get 69 :laughing: !